99991/SimpleTinyLlama/README.md

 - Only inference is supported.
 Training is not supported.
 - Chat history is currently not supported.
 - This project includes a pure Python implementation of a subset of the Sentencepiece tokenizer.
 It is not as fast as the C++ implementation, but it is sufficient for this project.

-# TODO

-- Update tests to work with version 1.0 of TinyLlama (chat format changed).